|

 These photos below were created with my Nikon ZF & Pocket Dispo lens.
 For clarity, I was not paid for these photos.
 I went to this event & did photography for fun.
 If you want to hire me for event photography, please get in touch!
 View from a computer for the full experience.
 Click a photo to enlarge.
 Some of you know I love vintage public transportation. 🤓 Live painting by @samanthafriedart (right).
 Make sure to keep checking this space, follow me on Instagram, or subscribe to my YouTube channel for updates on my blog posts.

+If you've read this far, thank you!
+Please feel free to share your thoughts or any questions in the comments.
 If you are starting here, this is the last installment out of a 4-part series.
 I recommend you scroll down to part 1 & start viewing from the bottom up.
 This last set of photos was from one of my last days I got to spend in Tokyo.
 I remember it was grey & gloomy, & I was still processing a lot of emotions from being in the Philippines for a month prior.
 I knew it was likely going to be my last time there for a long time, maybe ever, so I wanted to make it something special & do something my inner-kid self would have loved.
 When I was growing up in the 90s, I was obsessed with Sailor Moon as a kid.
 It was easily my fav Japanese cartoon, & I still have fond memories of rushing home to watch it afterschool on Toonami.
 Ahhh, those were the good old days...
 At a young age, I was already obsessed with the dreamy aesthetics & space-themed stuff.
 It's no wonder why as an adult, I love astrology so much now, haha!
 I remember doing a search for Sailor Moon destinations in Tokyo, mostly expecting to find shops or something.
 Which, I would have been fine with, to buy some souvenirs.
 There was a Sailor Moon shop in Harajuku, but what I learned about was way cooler...
 Here's a Google Map guide with some places I recommend in Minato City!
 Make sure to check out the notes I left in the locations.
 Not much on this map, but it at least gives you an idea for how I planned my day.
 All blogs in this series can be found in the Mono No Aware tag.
 All photos were made using my Nikon ZF.
 BEST VIEWED FROM A COMPUTER FOR THE FULL EXPERIENCE.
 CLICK ANY IMAGE BELOW TO ENLARGE.
 AZABU HIKAWA SHRINEThe Azabu Hikawa Shrine is a destination many Sailor Moon fans visit.
 It influenced the home of Rei (Sailor Mars) in the anime, & the red used in Sailor Mars' uniform is a reference to the red structures in the property.
 I was lucky when I visited, I was the only one there!
 I thought maybe it would be filled with tourists for this reason.
 ARISUGAWA-NO-MIYA MEMORIAL PARKAfter the temples, I walked over to Arisugawa-no-miya Memorial Park, since it was walking distance.
 This park was one of the most beautiful urban parks I've ever visited.
 I didn't even feel like I was in the city anymore.
 I felt like I was transported somewhere else, it was unreal.

 Before heading over to the temple, I'd actually ridden a bike over to Fruits and Season to get vegan fruit sandwiches one more time & enjoy them at the park.
 This park is special, because it's a backdrop for a location Usagi (Sailor Moon) & Mamoru (Tuxedo Mask) used to meet as well as have dates in the anime.
 It was so cute & I really felt like I was in the anime at some points.
 And that's the end of my Japan blog series, until I can ever go back again someday...
 Recently I was feeling really down, because instability just does that sometimes.
 When I finally got the motivation to start sorting through and editing all the digital photography I made in Japan, it made me so happy to revisit.
 I started to think about how lucky I was to have been there, to actually live my life, ride a bike everywhere like I used to, & get to reconnect with long distance friends.
 I even got to do something I really wanted & I rented a Japanese micro apartment.
 I was really excited about it because I love watching videos about micro apartment living in Japan, to wind down before bed, haha!
 I know there's a lot of negative things to say about a Filipina-American vacationing in Japan...
 I get it...
 TRUST ME, I GET IT..
 Discourse is welcome, but I won't have anything to argue because I'm already aware.
 So judge away & assume what you want about me.
 Anyways, the end.
 Thank you for checking out my digital photos from Japan!
 I'll get to the film when I get to it. 🥴 Make sure to keep checking this space, follow me on Instagram, or subscribe to my YouTube channel for updates on my blog posts.
 If you've read this far, thank you!
 Please feel free to share your thoughts or any questions in the comments.